mashegwanethato/Case-Study-1/README.md

+☕ Bright Coffee Shop Sales Analysis

+#📘 Introduction
-The purpose of this project was to to do analysis for the in coming CEO for Bright Coffee Shop.
+The purpose of this project was to analyze the Bright Coffee Shop’s sales data and provide insights for the incoming CEO.
-The CEO is new and has to be given a sense of understanding how the business functioned, so he can grow it from that point
+Since the CEO is new, the goal was to help him understand how the business has been performing and identify opportunities for growth.

-I made use of the provided dataset, which was the Bright Coffee Sales dataset.
+The analysis was conducted using the Bright Coffee Sales Dataset.

-I made use of 4 tools in the analysis process namely:
-Miro - I used Miro to plan out my analysis process, outlining what I plan on doing and some of the queries I plan on including in my analysis.
-SnowFlake - I made use of snowflake to analyze my data and code the queries I planned on coding.
-In in process, I also did some exploratory data analysis to understand my data better before forming the finaL code.
-Excel - Excel is very essential because it allows one to then visualize the finding they have and that is why I then mad use of Excel, so I could visualize the data.
-Through Excel I generated pivot tables from my findings and then created graphs to visualize the data findings.
-Canva - I finally made use of Canva to create a presentation to make my visualization apealing to the eye for the CEO.
-This presentation full outlines the data findings from the analysis done in SnowFlake

-My final finds suggested that:
+# 🧰 Tools Used
+Miro – Used for planning the analysis process, outlining the objectives, and mapping out the SQL queries to be used.

+Snowflake – Used to perform the core data analysis.
+I wrote SQL queries to explore, clean, and analyze the dataset, identifying key trends and insights.

+Excel – Used to visualize the results from Snowflake.
+I created pivot tables and graphs to better illustrate key performance trends.

+Canva – Used to design a presentation that visually communicates the findings to the CEO in a clear and engaging way.

+#📊 Key Findings
+The analysis revealed several important insights:

-- Bright Coffee Shop has a lot of potential to grow
+Bright Coffee Shop has strong growth potential.

-- The morning is where a lot of sales are made
+Morning hours drive most of the sales.

-- Mondays and Fridays are where most sales are made
+Mondays and Fridays are the top-performing days.

-- June is the month where most sales where made which suggests that most sales are made in winter
+June recorded the highest sales, suggesting that winter months perform better.

-- The peaks hour of day for sales is 10:00 which is in the morning.
+The peak sales hour is 10:00 AM.

+#🎯 Conclusion
-The main objective of the anaylsis was to give the new CEO a look at the sales of the business and we did that.
+The main objective was to give the new CEO a clear overview of Bright Coffee Shop’s sales performance and identify trends that could guide future business growth.
+This goal was successfully achieved through data-driven analysis and visual storytelling.